Free Trial

 • Core Molding Technologies has a market capitalization of $186.77 million with a P/E ratio of 19.52 and has seen stock prices range between $12.25 and $21.40 over the past year.

-Core Molding Technologies Inc (NYSEAMERICAN:CMT - Get Free Report) CEO David Duvall sold 50,000 shares of the firm's stock in a transaction dated Tuesday, September 9th.
-The shares were sold at an average price of $20.32, for a total value of $1,016,000.00.
-Following the completion of the transaction, the chief executive officer owned 148,780 shares of the company's stock, valued at $3,023,209.60.
-The trade was a 25.15% decrease in their position.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Core Molding Technologies Inc (NYSEAMERICAN:CMT - Get Free Report) CEO David L. Duvall sold 50,000 shares of the company's stock in a transaction dated Tuesday, September 9th.
+The shares were sold at an average price of $20.32, for a total transaction of $1,016,000.00.
+Following the completion of the transaction, the chief executive officer owned 148,780 shares in the company, valued at approximately $3,023,209.60.
+This trade represents a 25.15% decrease in their ownership of the stock.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.

 About Core Molding Technologies